GitauHarrison/notes/deploy_to_heroku.md

-# How to Deploy Your App to Heroku
+# How to Deploy Your Flask App to Heroku

 ###### Things to know beforehand
 * `git`: Deploying to Heroku is done through `git` version control tool